China jails two for selling military secrets, including details of aircraft carrier

 China and the United States frequently trade accusations of hacking and cyber spying, increasing tension between the two countries.

 China’s state secrets law is notoriously broad, covering everything from industry data to the exact birth dates of state leaders.
-Information can also be labeled a state secret retroactively.
+Information can also be labelled a state secret retroactively.
+(Reporting by Megha Rajagopalan; Editing by Nick Macfie)